-- 2 credits consisting of two short residencies held in the San Francisco Bay Area and the Hudson Valley and New York held in your first and third semesters.
+- 3 credits consisting of three short residencies held in the San Francisco Bay Area and the Hudson Valley, held in your first, third, and final semesters.

 The convenient online learning format of the sustainable food systems master’s program is supported by short, immersive residencies, which gather cohorts for hands-on learning and real-world experience.
 You’ll get field experience on both the East and West Coasts, exploring the characteristics of food systems in the San Francisco Bay Area and the Hudson Valley/New York City.
 Attend the CIA-Harvard collaborative Menus of Change Leadership Summit, and network with the changemakers leading the future of food.
 You’ll also get the opportunity to bond and collaborate with your fellow cohort members, who all share your passion for changing the world through food.